 I have the freedom to structure my course the way I see fit, yet also have colleagues across campus who provide formative feedback to help me be the best professor that I can be.
 Concordia faculty and staff are very collegial, and the administrators are driven to support us to be excellent at what we do.
 The balance of freedom and accountability in a collegial environment encourages me to thrive.

 I love the challenge of helping my students who often have little to no work experience learn how to be ethical leaders beginning with right where they are on campus.
-I love it when students realize that ethical issues are a normal part of living and working with others, and that they can influence others to act ethically with the Giving Voice to Values approach that we use in the course.
+I love it when students realize that ethical issues are a normal part of living and working with

 What do you see in your students?